kwabenadarkwa/micro-lafentika/README.md

 **Labeled MUX2**: This multiplexer is for selecting between a load or a store operation.
 It is used to determine what operands to use as the instruction formats for load and store differ between where memory and register are located.
 **Labeled MUX3**: This multiplexer is used when we are performing either an immediate or a basic ALU operation.
 Basic ALU operations use data from the register and immediate operations use constant values specified in the instruction.
 **Labeled MUX4**: This multiplexer selects whether an operation is a JUMP, BRANCH EQUAL, BRANCH NOT EQUAL.

+# Control-Flow
+This describes how programs react when they meet a condition.

 # Instructions for Contributors
 - The initial designs are organized into one folder.